I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-Greta Thunberg Might Be an Activist, But She's Also 16
+Greta Thunberg Might Be an Activist, But She's a Teen

 "Greta must work on her Anger Management problem, then go to a good old fashioned movie with a friend!
 Chill Greta, Chill!"

-This is a tweet from a serving president of the United States of America, discussing a 16-year-old who wants to try and make the world a better place.
-Argue all you want about President Donald Trump's maturity level, especially given the fact the man is 73 years old and the president of a world power.
-Granted, Trump has a few other things to worry about currently, such as the impeachment hearings that are ongoing about a little phone call the president made to Ukraine.
+This is a tweet from a serving president of the United States of America, discussing a then-16-year-old who wants to try and make the world a better place.
+Argue all you want about President Donald Trump's maturity level, especially given the fact the man is over 70 years old and the president of a world power.
+Granted, Trump has had a few other things to worry in his presidential career, such as the impeachment hearings about a little phone call the president made to Ukraine.

-Perhaps one of the more disturbing issues is that a 73-year-old feels somehow threatened by a 16-year-old girl.
+Perhaps one of the more disturbing issues is that a man in his 70s somehow threatened by a teen.
 We as a society have said multiple times in the past that children are our future and that today's children will become tomorrow's leaders, but this man who's supposed to have the wherewithal and discernment to not harass a 16-year-old girl who was given the honor of Time's Person of the Year seems not to care overly much about Ms. Thunberg's age.

 It would be all too easy for Thunberg's parents to speak out against Trump's words and to try and protect their daughter.
 They have, however, been conspicuously absent, at least from the media, which then begs the question of how Thunberg is handling what Trump said.

 Put simply, Greta Thunberg is just fine, thanks.
 In the hours immediately following the president's tweet, Thunberg changed her Twitter status to read, "A teenager working on her anger management problem.
 Currently chilling and watching a good old fashioned movie with a friend."